-A 26-year-old MIT police officer identified as Sean Collier was killed on Thursday night after the two men suspected in the Boston bombings fired at Collier, who was responding to a disturbance on the campus.
+A 26-year-old MIT police officer, identified as Sean Collier, was killed on Thursday night during a police shoot out with the two men who have been named as suspects in the Boston bombing.

 Collier was a civilian employee with the Somerville Police Department before he became an officer at MIT in January of 2009, according to the MIT website.

 "Sean was one of these guys who really looked at police work as a calling," said MIT Police Chief John DiFava.
 "He was born to be a police officer."

 Those who were close to Collier on campus described him as being highly "engaged" with students.
 The school's president expressed condolences to Collier's family.

 "The loss of Officer Collier is deeply painful to the entire MIT community," said MIT President L. Rafael Reif.
 "Our thoughts today are with his family, his friends, his colleagues on our police force and, by all accounts, the many other members of our community who knew him.
 This is a senseless and tragic loss."